Imagine combining a challenging resistance based workout with the fat-blasting benefits of cardiovascular training.

 - The heart rate monitor doesn’t come with batteries.
 Instead, it plugs directly into the wall

 It will feel like having your own personal trainer, pushing you harder with every session.
-Also, the aluminium steel body will ensure that your machine will last you years.
+Also, the aluminium steel body will ensure that it will last you years.
 It’s not as flashy and high-tech as the Model D Rower but will surely get the job done.
 If you find yourself losing motivation easily, the rower would be an excellent option for you.

-If you’re new to exercising or want to work out exclusively at home, the Body Sculpture Rower might be the machine for you.
+If you’re new to exercising or want to work out exclusively at home, the Body Sculpture Rower might be the rowing machine for you.
 It is equipped with built-in cables that allow you to work out your back, biceps, and abdominals.
 You also won’t be shelling out as much cash for this machine, making this the most affordable option so far.